benjaminselfridge/model-checking/doc/ModelChecking2.md

 be functions which directly evaluate and modify (respectively) the environment.

+Our language will be called `MIG`, which stands for `Modify`/`IfGoto`.
-In our language, a program is a sequence of statements.
-There are two kinds of statements:
+In `MIG`, a program is a sequence of statements.
+There are two kinds of
+statements:

 1.  `Modify`: modify the global variable environment (e.g. assign a variable to a value)